 some form dense shade and exclude other plants from growing

-some Australian native plants also become weeds when grown outside their home areas e.g Bluebell Creeper and Pittosporum
+some Australian native plants also become weeds when grown outside their home areas e.g Bluebell Creeper (see below) and Pittosporum

 What can we do as gardeners?

-choose what we plant in our gardens with care and ask if it is going to be invasive before we pruchase from a stall or nursery
+choose what we plant in our gardens with care and ask if it is going to be invasive before we purchase from a market or nursery

 have a look around our garden and plan to remove plants that are not native that have berries or are weedy (i.e. we a constantly pulling up seedlings)